bluetoothStrawberry/blackfield/README.md

 Although we have over 300 accounts.
 Only 4 do not fallow the naming pattern.

 This is common in many companies.
 Instead of using something like `michell.mayers`they will use a nominal system that will look like `<some arbritrary prefix> `+ `<some random number> `.
-Is this real security or is this attempt security through obscurity ?
+Is this real security or is this attempted security through obscurity ?

 | Interesting Accounts |
 | -------------------- |